mohammadhashemii/BitTorrent-Python/README.md

   torrent -setMode exit
   ```
 ## Configurations
 All the parameters and configs which can be modified exist in `configs.py`.
-There is a JSON-like variable which is as follows:
+There is a JSON-like variable which is as follows.
+The usages of these settings and configs are fully described in [`docs/`](https://github.com/mohammadhashemii/BitTorrent-Python/tree/main/docs).
 ```json
 {
     "directory": {